Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 100% coverage with description of emailId.
-The tool description does not add extra meaning beyond what the schema already provides, so baseline score of 3 is appropriate.
+Schema coverage is 100% with descriptions for both parameters (emailId and confirmed).
+The description does not add additional parameter meaning beyond what is already in the schema, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.